rolldone/play-ansible/README.md

 ## Troubleshooting
 - If the tool warns that a private key is outside the `source_dir`, ensure the file is mounted into your container/environment at that absolute path.
 - If a private key path does not exist the run will fail with an ERROR in the log.
 Use relative paths (they are resolved against `source_dir`) or absolute paths that exist inside your runtime.
+ - If a private key path does not exist the run will fail with an ERROR in the log.
+By default:
+   - JSON/YAML relative private keys are resolved against the `source_dir`.
+   - The `--private-key` flag resolves relative paths against your current working directory unless you prefix with `source:`.
+   Use absolute paths or the `source:` prefix when running inside containers to ensure the key path matches the runtime mount.

 ## Contributing
 - The code is intentionally small and easy to modify.
 Suggested next improvements: per-host CLI overrides, unit tests for merge behavior, and configurable list-merge semantics.